donvercety/login-register-system/README.md

 with sessions, cookies, input and configuration easier.

 Basic structure of the application:

+You will need a database that looks like this:
 ![alt tag](http://prikachi.com/images/683/6925683D.png)

-You will also need a database that looks like this:

-* A "group" table that looks like this:
+* A "groups" table that looks like this:
 *It is important to know that the "permissions" row is going to hold JSON Objects.*
 ![alt tag](http://prikachi.com/images/685/6925685I.png)